-The reshaping of the Customer Charges will take into account the cash-flow impacts to the customer of the Customer Charges; a forecast of Load Shaping Charges; and a forecast of Demand Charges.
-The forecast cash-flow impacts to the customer will be mitigated through reshaping the Composite Customer Charge by specifying 12 monthly Composite Customer Charges for such customer that recover, in total, the same amount of dollars on a net present value basis as the Composite Customer Charges applicable to that Fiscal Year without reshaping.
-If further reshaping is needed, BPA may also reshape the Non-Slice Customer Charge.
-BPA will accommodate requests to reshape Customer Charges as long as the aggregate reshaping requests do not have a material adverse impact on BPA’s overall cash flow, as determined solely by BPA.
-In order To accommodate reshaping requests, BPA will take into account the potential offsetting impacts of multiple reshaping requests.
+The reshaping of the Energy Charges will take into account the cash-flow impacts to the customer of a forecast of Energy Charges; a forecast of Demand Charges; and a forecast of Peak Load Variance Charges.
+The forecast cash-flow impacts to the customer will be mitigated by including fixed dollar monthly credits and debits that recover, in total, the same amount of dollars on a net present value basis.
+The fixed dollar monthly credits and debits will not impact any rate or billing determinant.
+To accommodate reshaping requests, BPA will take into account the potential offsetting impacts of multiple reshaping requests.
 BPA may prorate multiple reshaping requests if necessary to avoid or mitigate material adverse impacts on BPA’s cash flow.